 Gender & Sexuality Studies is also an excellent double major or minor for students who want to distinguish themselves on the job market.
 It’s not uncommon for students to combine this major with one in marketing, psychology or international relations.
 A student with a major in business and Gender & Sexuality Studies enters the marketplace with a distinct competitive advantage.

-The following are learning experiences we hope all Gender Studies students have before graduating:
+The following are learning experiences we hope all Gender & Sexuality Studies students have before graduating:

 - Examining the impact of gender and sexual identity on human relations within local, national, transnational and/or global communities (historically and/or currently)